Up to 60% off sofas & mattresses — limited‑time deals.

 Will it sleep cool?

-Cooling was moderate in our notes; airflow from coils helps, but warm sleepers may still want cooler bedding and lighter top layers.
+Cooling was only moderate in our notes.
+The coil layer helps with airflow, but warm sleepers may still want cooler bedding.

 Previous post